siddhantmadhur/rideshare/scrum_docs/SCRUM_DOCS.md

 - Be on time for all scheduled meetings and check-ins.
 - Communicate blockers or delays early.
 - Offer help when teammates are stuck.
-- Use Discord for qui
-- ck questions; prefer in-person or video calls for complex issues.
+- Use Discord for quick questions; prefer in-person or video calls for complex issues.
 - No spamming — keep messages relevant and concise.
 - Commit changes to your own branch and regularly push progress.
 - Keep issues and tasks updated.